February 15-17, 2026

 Issue 9:

-Patent pools and SEPs: What value do pools bring in solving global licensing issues and how?
-What are best practices for the operation of pools?
+Issue 9: Standard Essential Patents: What issues are impacting SEPs?
+What are best practices for the licensing of SEPs and operation of pools?
 Who has the better policy in the tussle between the UPC and UK courts with respect to granting of “interim license”?
 What should we take from the UKIPO’s consultation on regulator rate setting and injunctions, given the recent abandonment of similar regulations by the EU?

 9:45